giorgiastaffoni/STREAM/README.md

 This repo represents the workflow used in the following paper:
-"Comparison of environmental DNA metabarcoding and electrofishing in freshwater systems of northwestern Italy" (Ballini & Staffoni, submitted to Hydrobiologia) based on the datasets available at () and produced at the Molecular Ecology and Zoology group of the University of Florence.
+"Comparison of environmental DNA metabarcoding and electrofishing in freshwater systems of northwestern Italy" (Ballini & Staffoni, submitted to Hydrobiologia) based on the datasets available at the NCBI Short Read Archive (accession no. pending) and produced at the Molecular Ecology and Zoology group of the University of Florence.

 The workflow was developed for the analysis of environmental DNA metabarcoding NGS data from Illumina platform.
 It performs step-by-step analysis of metabarcoding data using a custome reference database, created with CRABS software.
 It relies on Barque pipeline for data analysis, LULU filtering for error reduction and microDecon for decontamination.
 The goal of this repository is to simplify the coordinated use of these tools and make the analyses more reproducible.